gridironOne/elysiumCore/SECURITY.md

 ### Critical bug or security issue

-Please report critical security vulnerabilities to **[admin@persistence.one](mailto:admin@persistence.one)**.  *Please avoid opening a public issue on the repository for critical security issues.*
+Please report critical security vulnerabilities to **[admin@elysium.one](mailto:admin@elysium.one)**.  *Please avoid opening a public issue on the repository for critical security issues.*

-The Persistence team will send a response indicating the next steps in handling your report.
+The Elysium team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the team will keep you informed of the progress towards remediation and may ask for additional information or guidance.